A traditional-looking, masonry hearth with a wooden mantel, a square fireplace, and a Birch wood gas log set.

 You’ll need to hire a professional to remove the gas logs, burner system, and all related components first, and then cap the gas line.

-If you have an ash dump, you should also consider unsealing it to make clean-up after a wood fire much easier.
+If you have an ash dump, you should also consider unsealing it to make clean-up after a wood fire easier.

 Once the gas log set and its components are removed, clean out your firebox and then have your chimney professionally inspected.
 After that, you’re all set — enjoy your wood burning fireplace again!